USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <!-- END COMMENT -->

-# 6. Configuring the Model
+# 6. Model Configuration Options

 ## 6.1 Introduction
 As discussed in [Chapter 1](CMAQ_UG_ch01_overview.md), CMAQ is a multipollutant, multiscale air quality modeling system that estimates the transport and chemistry of ozone, PM, toxic airborne pollutants, and acidic and nutrient pollutant species, as well as visibility degradation and deposition totals.
 CMAQ includes state-of-the-art technical and computational techniques to simulate air quality from urban to global scales.
 It can model complex atmospheric processes affecting transformation, transport, and deposition of air pollutants using a system architecture that is designed for fast and efficient computing.
 This chapter presents a brief overview of the conceptual formulation of Eulerian air quality modeling and the science features in various components of the Chemistry-Transport Model (CTM) component of CMAQ, CCTM.